OWASP/owasp-summit-2017/Participants/ticket-8h/Daniel-Miessler.md

 linkedin        : danielmiessler
 twitter         : danielmiessler
 facebook        :
+ticket          : 5x8h
 status          : done
+working-sessions:
+# add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---

 I would like to lead a workshop around [The OWASP Internet of Things Project](https://www.owasp.org/index.php/OWASP_Internet_of_Things_Project), and [The OWASP Game Security Framework](https://www.owasp.org/index.php/OWASP_Game_Security_Framework_Project).